-🎯 Nail your flawless look in seconds—because your roots shouldn’t hold you back!
+🎯 Nail your look in seconds—because your roots shouldn’t hold you back!

-STYLE EDIT Root Concealer Touch Up Spray is a professional salon-quality, non-permanent hair spray designed to instantly cover grey roots in just 3 seconds.
-Featuring color-adaptive pigments that blend seamlessly with all hair types and textures, it offers a flake-free, non-sticky finish that lasts for days and washes out easily with shampoo.
-Proudly made in the USA with cruelty-free, handpicked ingredients, this 2-ounce spray is perfect for extending the life of your salon color between visits.
+STYLE EDIT Root Concealer Touch Up Spray is a professional-grade, temporary hair color spray designed to instantly cover grey roots within 3 seconds.
+Featuring color-adaptive pigments suitable for all hair types and textures, it delivers a natural, flake-free finish that lasts for days and washes out easily with shampoo.
+Proudly made in the USA with cruelty-free, fragrance-free ingredients, this 2-ounce spray is the perfect at-home solution to extend salon color life and maintain impeccable hair between visits.

 | ASIN | B00BMVNMTM |